 Fat Transfer Breast Augmentation: The Natural Boob Job

 Breast augmentation can now be performed by taking unwanted fat from one area of your body and transferring it to your breasts.
-But is this “two-for-one,” natural enhancement procedure too good to be true?
+Is this “two-for-one,” natural enhancement procedure too good to be true?

-For the second year running breast augmentation is the nation’s most popular cosmetic procedure, with 290,467 patients choosing to have their breasts enhanced through surgery last year, according to recent statistics from the American Society of Plastic Surgeons (ASPS).
+Since 2006, breast augmentation has been the nation’s most popular cosmetic procedure year after year.
+Over 290,000 patients choose to have their breasts enhanced through surgery last year alone, according to recent statistics from the American Society of Plastic Surgeons (ASPS).

-The same statistics also show an increase in the popularity of fat grafting, a procedure in which fat is taken from one area of the body and transferred to another.
-Breast augmentation via fat transfer increased 72 percent in 2016.
+The same statistics also show an increase in the popularity of fat grafting, a procedure where fat is taken from one area of the body and transferred to another.
+72% more breast augmentation via fat transfer increased were performed in 2016 than in the previous year.

 Fat transfer breast augmentation, technically referred to as augmentation mammoplasty using autologous fat transfer, uses liposuction to remove fat from one part of your body — typically the tummy, thighs, or flanks (love handles) — and inject it into your breasts.